-With Wayne at the winemaking helm, Katnook boasts an extraordinary track record of winemaking excellence, having twice won the Jimmy Watson Trophy ( in 1987 and 1998) as well as a double trophy at the prestigious International Wine and Spirit Competition in 2003.
+With Wayne at the winemaking helm, Katnook boasts an extraordinary track record of excellence, having twice won the Jimmy Watson Trophy ( in 1987 and 1998) as well as a double trophy at the prestigious International Wine and Spirit Competition in 2003.

 Katnook currently crushes around 2,000 tonnes of fruit annually, all of which is grown on the Estate.

 At the pinnacle of the accolades and awards amassed over the years, Katnook boasts three positions in the prestigious Langton’s Classification VI of Australian Wines, explained here and below.